 classical, jazz improvisation

 I am currently studying at West Chester University of Pennsylvania majoring in Violin Performance, with oboe as my minor instrument.
 I perform with the Symphony Orchestra, Chamber Orchestra, Opera Orchestra, Baroque Ensemble and many other small ensembles on campus.
 I am also an active performer in the local area, and I especially enjoy playing in operas and musical theater.
 I have experience playing classical, fiddle and rock genres, with my focus being classical.
 I have been teaching students of all ages and levels for the past five years.
 I recently completed the introductory 'Every Child Can!' course for Suzuki instructors and will be continuing my training to become fully certified.
 I am a member of American String Teachers Association (ASTA), a national organization promoting music education and collaboration.

 I work to help students create and achieve their musical goals.
 Every student goes home with a list of points covered in their lesson so they know exactly what must be practiced for the upcoming lessons.
 This list helps students practice in a more focused fashion so they can improve as steadily and quickly as possible.
 I customize my teaching style for each student to ensure that they get the most out of lessons.
 Students with longer lessons (45min or more) can benefit from music theory workbooks and games which I incorporate into each lesson.
 My goal is to make every lesson fun and challenging for my students!

 I give my students multiple performance opportunities each year.
 This year I have a formal spring recital where my students get the experience of playing with an accompanist in a recital hall.
-Another performance opportunity I have is a more casual Duet Day where my students and I will perform duets for their family and the community in a park.
+Another performance opportunity I offer is a more casual Duet Day where my students and I will perform duets for their family and the community in a park.
 Of course, these opportunities change from year to year, but the emphasis is always on having fun in performance!